department-of-veterans-affairs/va.gov-team/teams/vsa/teams/engineering/pull-request-process.md

 _A Jenkins job will run periodically and remove review instances for which the source branches no longer exist.
 To ensure that your instance is cleaned up appropriately, just delete the branch from the origin repository._

-## Post Pull Request Checklist
-   - [ ] Make sure there is at least an Issue attached to the Pull Request
-   - [ ] Make sure that all the items in the Definition of Done section have been completed

-## Peer review and merge
+### Peer review and merge

 *   Get at least one **pull request approval** from a peer
 *   It is recommended not to merge at the end of the day or right before the weekend unless necessary.
 *   [Squash your commits](https://github.blog/2016-04-01-squash-your-commits/) and **merge** into **master**
 *   **Delete** pull request branch

-_See the VA's [platform code review guidelines](https://github.com/department-of-veterans-affairs/va.gov-team/blob/a33e322c34798b6bbd863eeceb888c0420114c2c/platform/engineering/code_review_guidelines.md) for details on how code review work and what needs to be checked._
+## Post Pull Request Checklist
+   - [ ] Make sure there is at least an Issue attached to the Pull Request
+   - [ ] Make sure that all the items in the Definition of Done section have been completed